Samoan Archipelago

 Criterion A – Species or Population Vulnerability

-The spinner dolphins around Tutuila, Savaii and Upolu have been documented, through photo-ID, to be resident year-round and from year to year (Johnston et al. 2008, Ward, 2011).
-Similarly, rough toothed dolphins around Tutuila have also been documented to be long-term residents (Johnston et al. 2008).
+The spinner dolphins (Stenella longirostris) around Tutuila, Savaii and Upolu have been documented, through photo-ID, to be resident year-round and from year to year (Johnston et al. 2008, Ward, 2011).
+Similarly, rough toothed dolphins (Steno bredanensis) around Tutuila have also been documented to be long-term residents (Johnston et al. 2008).
 The numbers of identified individuals range from approximately one hundred (rough toothed) to several hundred (spinners).

 The productive slope waters of the Samoan Archipelago provide foraging opportunities that allow the populations of (at least) spinner and rough-toothed dolphins to remain resident in the defined waters throughout the year and from year to year (Johnston et al. 2008, Ward, 2011).
 The shelf waters of Tutuila in particular, provide suitable habitat that attracts aggregations of breeding humpback whales during the Austral winter.
 Based on the frequency and span of within-season re-sightings, lack of clear directional travel and evidence for calving and nursing, it is apparent that American Samoa is a migratory aggregation area for some of Oceania’s humpback whales (Robbins and Mattila, 2006).